 Blog - Commercial

-3 TIPS FOR MAKING GOOD IN YOUR OFFICE
+5 TIPS FOR MAKING GOOD IN YOUR OFFICE

-Commercial real estate leasing is not a topic many people know too much about or understand, until they have been tasked with opening or moving office.
+Commercial real estate leasing is not a topic many people know too much about or understand until tasked with opening or moving office.
 It is also something that is bogged down in fine print and real estate jargon.

-Remember those partition walls you took down at the start of your lease or the kitchen you installed within your office?
-Well if you haven’t negotiated with your landlord to leave the office as is at the end of your lease, then you could be up for some serious expenses when it finally comes to moving out.
+Remember those partition walls you took down before you moved in or the kitchen you had installed?
+Well, if you haven’t negotiated with your landlord to keep those things in place at the end of your lease, then you could be up for some serious expenses when it finally comes to moving out.

 1. Avoid it if you can

 The best way to make good at the end of your lease is to avoid having to do one!

 When negotiating your lease with your landlord or agent, ask to have the clause removed from your lease.

 Of course, this is much easier said than done.

 In terms of bargaining power, if you are signing up for a long lease term (such as a 5-year lease with a 5-year option), part of your negotiation strategy could be to ask for the clause to be waived if you were to exercise your option.